 Brushing your teeth seems like a pretty important part of life, right?
 Well, neglecting to brush your teeth can lead to some pretty devastating consequences, anyway.
 Don’t find that out the hard way!
 Tooth decay, rotting, and gingivitis are just a few of the repercussions that are associated with poor dental hygiene.
 It’s not just your mouth that will suffer, though – the mouth is a gateway to the rest of the body.

 Neglecting your teeth can leave every part of you prone to an assortment of infections and problems.
 This is serious because each of these problems can take a significant toll on your overall health!
-With that being said we can safely conclude that, yes, brushing your teeth is not only helpful, but pretty much vital – right?
+With that being said we can safely conclude that, yes, brushing your teeth is not only helpful but pretty much vital – right?

 Prior to the advent of modern tooth brushing, there were a number of different ways in which people cleaned their teeth and mouth.
-One of those ways which has stood the test of time, and remains a highly-effective and beneficial form of mouth cleaning to this day, is Oil Pulling.
+One of those ways which have stood the test of time, and remains a highly-effective and beneficial form of mouth cleaning to this day, is Oil Pulling.
 We’ll cover all of the ins and outs of Oil Pulling – a mouth-cleaning method that you really want to be taking advantage of – in this, our ‘What is Oil Pulling and What Are its Benefits?’ feature!

 The History Of Oil Pulling Explained

 Ayurveda, or Ayurvedic medicine, is one of the oldest healing systems in history.
 As opposed to traditional Western medicine, which is all about healing and fixing whatever ails the body, Ayurvedic medicine is based on promoting and maintaining good health.
-Developed in ancient India, Ayurveda theory states that health and wellness are dependent on a balance of mind, spirit, and body, and that everything in the universe is connected – especially the workings of the body.
+Developed in ancient India, Ayurveda theory states that health and wellness are dependent on a balance of mind, spirit, and body and that everything in the universe is connected – especially the workings of the body.

 Oil Pulling: A Renewed Trend

 Oil Pulling is known to have surfaced again at various points throughout recorded history.
 Each time it has been widely adopted and praised for its benefits and effectiveness.
 However, the exact methodology would change depending on the time period or culture.
-A range of oils have been considered to be most effective, for example.
-Still, the baseline, consistent view has been that Oil Pulling just works.
+A range of oils has been considered to be most effective, for example.
+Still, the baseline, the consistent view has been that Oil Pulling just works.

 The popularization of Ayurvedic medicine, as well as an increase in the interest in vegetable oil, helped put Oil Pulling on the map once again, where it has remained to this day.
-Although it is not yet a fully mainstream practice, more and more people are discovering Oil Pulling by the day – all of whom are glad to be experiencing its wondrous effects.
+Although it is not yet a fully mainstream practice, more and more people are discovering Oil Pulling by the day -- all of whom are glad to be experiencing its wondrous effects.